Aaron Stark

-Aaron Stark (born 1979) is an American mental health and gun control advocate who is best known for planning but not following through with a mass shooting in 1996.
+Aaron Stark (born 1979) is an American mental health advocate who is best known for planning but not following through with a mass shooting in 1996.

 Early life

 Stark spent most of his childhood in Denver, Colorado.
-According to Stark, he had grown up in a dysfunctional family: his biological father, a Vietnam veteran, was abusive and violent towards him, his brother, and his mother, while his stepfather and mother struggled with substance abuse.
+According to Stark, he had grown up in a dysfunctional family: his biological father, a Vietnam War veteran, was abusive and violent towards him, his brother, and his mother, while his stepfather and mother struggled with substance abuse.
 According to Stark, he had seen his mother being beaten and raped during his childhood.
-Due to his family being constantly on the run from law enforcement, Stark never attended the same school for more than six months, and went to 40 different schools.
-According to himself, he was obese, awkward, dirty (because his home lacked running water), and was bullied at school.
+Due to his family being constantly on the run from law enforcement, Stark never attended the same school for more than six months, and he went to 40 different schools.
+According to himself, he was obese, awkward, dirty (because his home lacked running water), and bullied at school.
 He began cutting himself at the age of 14 or 15.
 After being kicked out of his house at the age of 15 or 16 and becoming homeless, and resorting to sleeping in his friend's shed, he sought mental help.
 Social services allegedly brought his abusive mother to the meeting, who accused him of fabricating his mental health issues.
 Reportedly, his mother had told him after the meeting that she would buy him sharper razor blades if he planned to slit his wrists to commit suicide.
-According to Stark, after he had sought mental help a second time, his psychologist told him that nothing could be done, and refused him inpatient care.
+According to Stark, after he had sought mental help a second time, his psychologist told him that nothing could be done and refused him inpatient care.
 He dropped out of high school at age 17.